norton120/pirate_baby/content/posts/closed_domain_accountability_in_llm_products.md

 We should expect a graduation in the standards and consumer tolerances for applications leveraging AI, a judgement of performance instead of potential.
 In short, AI products need to start behaving like _products_, and not science fair projects.

+Maybe you are an Engineer that realizes the
 So how do we make the transition from squishy intangibles and moving delivery targets to ship _products_ and _features_ that are an unquestionable success?

 ### Sunset your disclaimers